 For an overview of VAT and holding companies generally, see the Holding companies ― overview guidance note.

-Unless the holding company is included in a VAT group (see the Holding companies ― VAT grouping guidance note), it will need to have taxable business activities (also referred to as ‘economic activities’) in order to be entitled to register VAT.
+Unless the holding company is included in a VAT group (see the Holding companies ― VAT grouping guidance note), it will need to have taxable business activities (or at least an intention to make taxable supplies) in order to be entitled to register VAT.
 Holding companies with no business activities will not be entitled to VAT register and will therefore be unable to recover any VAT on costs (for VAT registration generally, see the Overview ― registering for VAT guidance note).